Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Conclusion

 \section{Conclusion}

-We showed that in (1+1) dimensions a model requires no {\it anomalous} new term in its kinetic equation in order to have chiral anomaly in contrast to (3+1) dimensions where the Berry phase associated with each Weyl fermion is essential.
-Instead, the asymptotic behaviors of the dispersion relations of the chiral fermions fully determine the value of the momentum integral.
-Exploiting this observation, on one hand, we delivered an extremely simple derivation for the vintage exercise of chiral anomaly in (1+1) dimensions, circumventing the subtle infinities of the ground state.
-On the other hand, we demonstrated that a broader class of models could exhibit the same chiral anomaly.
-It is physically interesting to investigate the generic principles and forms of anomalies for generalizations of (1+1) dimensional fermions with higher order derivative couplings including those considered in Refs. \cite{Barcelos-Neto1991, PhysRevD.47.3443}, in which kinetic terms with higher order derivatives are considered with Lorentz symmetry preserved.
-Mathematically, these models might be related to or motivate other index theorems beyond the validity of the one by Atiyah and Singer \cite{10.2307/1970715, Atiyah1973}.
+To recap, we demonstrated that in (1+1) dimensions, a model does not require an anomalous new term in its kinetic equation to exhibit chiral anomaly, unlike in (3+1) dimensions where the Berry phase associated with each Weyl fermion is essential.
+Instead, the asymptotic behaviors of the dispersion relations of the chiral fermions fully determine the value of momentum integral.
+Exploiting this observation, we provided an extremely simple derivation of the classic exercise of chiral anomaly in (1+1) dimensions, circumventing the subtle infinities of the ground state. {We demonstrated that the anomalous number and energy currents in (1+1) dimensions can be easily derived using the kinetic equation.} Furthermore, we showed that a broader class of models could exhibit the same chiral anomaly.

+It is physically intriguing to investigate the generic principles and forms of anomalies for generalizations of (1+1)-dimensional fermions with higher-order derivative couplings, including those considered in Refs. \cite{Barcelos-Neto1991, PhysRevD.47.3443}, where kinetic terms with higher-order derivatives are considered while preserving Lorentz symmetry.
+Mathematically, these models may be related to or motivate other index theorems beyond the scope of the Atiyah-Singer index theorem \cite{10.2307/1970715, Atiyah1973}.

-Finally, It might be worth noting that we deliberately kept the electromagnetic field classical and turned off short-range interaction for fermions mainly for delivering the result with minimal amount of components.
-It could be an intriguing follow-up exercise to understand the robustness of the main results here against interactions.
-Naively some key arguments fail.
-For example, when turning on a four-fermion term, the theory becomes a Luttinger liquid, making the step of putting Green's function on-shell questionable \cite{kamenev_2011}, and thus there is no semiclassical Boltzmann equation to start with.
-Nonetheless, borrowing the hindsights from bosonization \cite{MANTON1985220}, a contact interaction should merely renormalize the velocity of the dual boson field rather than its mass, which is dual to the long ranged Coulomb interaction and determines the amount of chiral anomaly in that formulation.
-If chiral anomaly survives and has the same value in this regard, it should seek an alternative route out to manifest itself in the classical limit.
+Finally, it is worth noting that we deliberately kept the electromagnetic field classical and turned off short-range interactions for fermions mainly to streamline the derivation with minimal components.
+Exploring the robustness of our main results against interactions could be an intriguing follow-up exercise.
+Naively, some key arguments fail when turning on a four-fermion term, as the theory resembles a Luttinger liquid, casting doubt on putting the Green's function on-shell \cite{kamenev_2011}.
+Nevertheless, drawing insights from bosonization \cite{MANTON1985220}, a contact interaction should primarily renormalize the velocity of the dual boson field rather than its mass, which governs the amount of chiral anomaly in that formulation.
+If chiral anomaly persists with the same value in this context, it would indicate an alternative pathway for its manifestation in the classical limit.